beejjorgensen/bgc/src/bgc_part_5800_man_wchar.md

 It converts individual characters from wide to multibyte, tracking the conversion state in the variable pointed to by `ps`.

-The destination array `s` should be at least `MB_CUR_MAX` bytes in size---you won't get anything bigger back from this function.
+The destination array `s` should be at least `MB_CUR_MAX`^[This is a variable, not a macro, so if you use it to define an array, it'll be a variable-length array.] bytes in size---you won't get anything bigger back from this function.

 Note that the values in this result array won't be NUL-terminated.